open-sd/opensd/README.md

 <br>

 ## Using and configuring OpenSD
-A beautiful online user's manual can also be found in the [online documentation](https://open-sd.gitlab.io/opensd-docs/opensd-docs/latest/users_manual/running.html)
+A beautiful online [user's manual](https://open-sd.gitlab.io/opensd-docs/opensd-docs/latest/users_manual/running.html) can also be found in the online documentation.

 Offline documentation is also available in the *doc* directory of this repository.
 If you've already installed OpenSD, documentation can be found in `/usr/local/share/doc/opensd/` as well as a `man` page:
 ```